goruck/smart-zoneminder/README.md

 My high level goals and associated requirements for this project are shown below.

 1. **Quickly archive Zoneminder alarm frames to the cloud in order to safeguard against malicious removal of on-site server.**
 This lead to the requirement of a five second or less upload time to a secure AWS S3 bucket.
-Although ZoneMinder has a built-in ftp-based filter it was suboptimal for this application as explained below.
+Although ZoneMinder has a built-in ftp-based filter it was sub-optimal for this application as explained below.

 2. **Significantly reduce false positives from ZoneMinder's pixel-based motion detection.**
 This lead to the requirement to use a higher-level object and person detection algorithm based on AWS Rekognition.